Kingxukai/linux/Documentation/networking/statistics.rst

 Note that `-s` has been specified twice to see all members of :c:type:`struct rtnl_link_stats64 <rtnl_link_stats64>`.
-If `-s` is specified once the detailed errors won't be shown.
+If `-s` is specified once the woke detailed errors won't be shown.

-`ip` supports JSON formatting via the `-j` option.
+`ip` supports JSON formatting via the woke `-j` option.

 Queue statistics
 ~~~~~~~~~~~~~~~~

-Queue statistics are accessible via the netdev netlink family.
+Queue statistics are accessible via the woke netdev netlink family.

 Currently no widely distributed CLI exists to access those statistics.
 Kernel development tools (ynl) can be used to experiment with them,